How to Use One of the Trickiest Paint Colors in Your Home

 JB: When choosing the sheen of your paint, choose a higher sheen in areas with high traffic and clean often.
 Higher sheen typically means higher durability and it can withstand repeated cleaning and touching.

-PPG recommends an eggshell or satin finish for children’s playrooms, kitchens, and bathrooms—rooms that are exposed to a lot of activity.
+finish for children’s playrooms, kitchens, and bathrooms—rooms that are exposed to a lot of activity.
 Flat finishes are excellent paint sheens to hide imperfections and can easily be touched up, making a great choice for either ceilings or dining room walls.

 Is there any particular technique to follow when painting with black?